PengInGitHub/golang_microservices/README.md

-To note, pay attention to make file in tutorial one: the path in Makefile may be wrong, must be adapted to your machine.<br/> .proto is a protobuf definition file that defines a gRPC service<br/> GRPC is a high performance, open-source, universial RPC framework<br/> Compiling the .proto with protocol tool with the grpc plugin will marshal/unmarshal the msg btw Go code and buffer protocol buffer binary msg.
+To note, pay attention to make file in tutorial one: the path in Makefile may be wrong, must be adapted to your machine.<br/> .proto is a protobuf definition file that defines a gRPC service<br/> GRPC is a high performance, open-source, universial RPC framework<br/> Compiling the .proto with protocol tool with the grpc plugin will marshal/unmarshal the msg btw Go code and buffer protocol buffer binary msg.<br/> cli.go: an interface takes a JSON consignment file and interact with gRPC service<br/>